Trout HR, 3 doubles in 1st 5-hit game; Angels top Yanks 11-4

+"It's awesome.
+Preparation, working on timing, and nice payoff tonight," Trout said.
+"I was just getting pitches where I like it and I wasn't missing."

-Playing not far from his southern New Jersey hometown, Trout went deep for the third straight game to tie Boston's Mookie Betts for the big league lead with 17 home runs.
+Playing not far from his southern New Jersey hometown, Trout went deep for the third straight game to tie Boston's Mookie Betts for the big league lead with 17 homers.
 The two-time MVP drove in four runs and set career bests with four extra-base hits and 11 total bases.

-Trout added an infield single and finished 5 for 5, including a two-run homer off shaky starter Sonny Gray (3-4) in the fourth that put the Angels ahead 5-4 after they trailed by three following the second inning.
+Trout added an infield single and finished 5 for 5, including a two-run homer in the fourth inning off shaky Sonny Gray (3-4) that put the Angels ahead 5-4.

+"He had a night that was incredible," Los Angeles manager Mike Scioscia said.
+"Gave us a big lift and we needed it.
+In this park, you've got to keep scoring and we did."

-Jose Briceno homered in his major league debut for Los Angeles, and rookie Jaime Barria (4-1) returned from the minors to win his third consecutive major league decision.
+Jose Briceno homered in his major league debut for the Angels, and rookie Jaime Barria (4-1) returned from the minors to win his third consecutive big league decision.

 Brett Gardner and Aaron Judge began the bottom of the first with back-to-back homers for the Yankees, who lost for only the third time in their last 17 home games.
-Austin Romine poked a two-run shot the other way off the right-field foul pole that made it 4-1 in the second.
+Austin Romine poked a two-run shot the other way off the right-field foul pole to give New York a 4-1 lead in the second.

-Barria settled down after that and lasted five innings.
-He gave up six hits and struck out four before the Los Angeles bullpen delivered four scoreless innings of one-hit ball.
+The 21-year-old Barria settled down after that and lasted five innings before three Los Angeles relievers combined to allow just one hit the rest of the way.

+"I think you saw his makeup right there.
+This could have taken some ugly turns," Scioscia said.

 Coming off his best outing of the season, eight dominant innings at Kansas City, the inconsistent Gray took a step back.
 He was charged with five runs, seven hits and three walks in 3 2/3 innings.

+"He's an unbelievable player and I think he kind of showed that tonight," Gray said.

-Albert Pujols had a two-run single as the Angels broke it open in a four-run sixth.
+Albert Pujols had a two-run single as the Angels broke it open with a four-run sixth, taking advantage of a costly error by rookie second baseman Gleyber Torres.

 OHTANI WATCH